1TheGreatest/learnova/README.md

-Here's a polished, high-standard README for your full-stack **Learning Management System (LMS)** project:

----

 # 🎓 Full-Stack Learning Management Platform

 A **production-grade Learning Management System** (LMS) inspired by platforms like Udemy and Coursera — featuring user authentication, course creation, video uploads, billing, and progress tracking.
 Built with **Next.js, Node.js, and AWS**, the platform is fully scalable, secure, and cloud-native.